Additional Stone House Services:

 A Quarterly Review of Investment Trends and Strategy From Our Investment Committee

-Join Bob Brown, CFP® and John Burke, two of Stone House’s Managing Partners, as they discuss major market happenings heading into the third quarter of 2024, including inflation, Consumer Price Index (CPI), the upcoming election, stocks & bonds, and GDP.
-They also offer perspective on international markets and valuation metrics for the S&P500.
+Join Bob Brown, CFP® and John Burke, two of Stone House’s Managing Partners, as they discuss major market happenings heading into the fourth quarter of 2024, including unemployment, Federal Reserve rate cut, stocks & bonds, and the upcoming election.
+Yes, they get into all of it!
+They also offer perspective on international markets and the global stock market

 Stocks & Bonds